yangliu28/ros_group_project_delta/README.md

 2) For every terminal opened, run `baxter_master` to make sure we are talking to the roscore in baxter.

+3) For arm motion:

-3) Enable the robot to respond to motion command:
+Enable the robot to respond to motion command:

 `rosrun baxter_tools enable_robot.py -e`

-4) Start the baxter trajectory interpolation action server:
+Start the baxter trajectory interpolation action server:

 `rosrun baxter_traj_streamer  traj_interpolator_as`

-5) Start the baxter cartesian move action server:
+Start the baxter cartesian move action server:

 `rosrun baxter_cartesian_moves baxter_cart_move_as`

-6) Publish yale gripper transformation (data inside needs to be refined):
+4) For yale gripper

+Gripper visualization in rviz:

 `roslaunch cwru_baxter_launch yale_gripper_xform.launch`

+Start the ROS motor driver:

+`rosrun baxter_gripper dynamixel_motor_node`

-7) Start kinect sensor (our own launch file with sensor calibration data):
+5) For kinect sensor (our own launch file with sensor calibration data):

 `roslaunch ps9_pcl kinect_.launch`

-8) Start the ROS motor driver:

-`rosrun baxter_gripper dynamixel_motor_node`

-9) Start rviz:
+6) For rviz:

 `rosrun rviz rviz`

-10) If all the above goes right, start our main program:
+7) If all the above goes right, start our main program:

 `rosrun ps9_main `

-11) 2 to 10 is just for debug, alternative, skip 2 to 10 and run our launch file:
+8) 3 to 7 is just for debug, alternative, skip these and run our launch file:

-`roslaunch `
+`roslaunch ps9_main `